senbox-org/s1tbx/snap-python/src/main/resources/README.md

-beam-python
+snap-python
 ===========

-The `beam-python` module enables Python developers to
+The `snap-python` module enables Python developers to

-1. use the BEAM Java API from Python, and to
+1. use the SNAP Java API from Python, and to
-2. extend BEAM by *operator plug-ins* for EO data processing written in the Python programming language.
+2. extend SNAP by *operator plug-ins* for EO data processing written in the Python programming language.

-It is worth mentioning that the `beam-python` module works with the standard *CPython*, so that any native Python extension modules such as `numpy` and `scipy` can be used.
+It is worth mentioning that the `snap-python` module works with the standard *CPython*, so that any native Python extension modules such as `numpy` and `scipy` can be used.
 Before you read further you may have a look at the example code in

-1. `beampy-examples/*.py` for using the BEAM Java API from Python, and
+1. `snappy-examples/*.py` for using the SNAP Java API from Python, and
-2. `beampy-examples/beampy-ndvi-operator` for extending BEAM by an (NDVI) operator plugin.
+2. `snappy-examples/snappy-ndvi-operator` for extending SNAP by an (NDVI) operator plugin.

-The link from Python to the BEAM Java API is established via a Python module named *beampy*.
-The beampy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
-This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the beampy module.
+The link from Python to the SNAP Java API is established via a Python module named *snappy*.
+The snappy module depends on a *bi-directional* Java-Python bridge *jpy* that enables calls from Python into a Java virtual machine and, at the same time, the other way round.
+This bridge is implemented by the [jpy Project](https://github.com/bcdev/jpy) and is independent from the snappy module.

-beampy has been tested with Python 2.7, 3.3 and 3.4 with Java 7 and 8 JDKs.
+snappy has been tested with Python 2.7, 3.3 and 3.4 with Java 7 and 8 JDKs.

-Since `beam-python` version 5.0.5, BEAM configures itself for a given Python executable.
-If not already done by the installer, set the configuration property `beam.pythonExecutable` in file `${beam-home}/config/beam.config` to your desired Python executable.
+Since `snap-python` version 5.0.5, SNAP configures itself for a given Python executable.
+If not already done by the installer, set the configuration property `snap.pythonExecutable` in file `${snap-home}/config/snap.config` to your desired Python executable.

 ////////////////////////////// To following text is outdated - MUST UPDATE SOON //////////////////////////////

-Before you can start using the BEAM API or developing BEAM operator plugins with Python you need configure BEAM for the desired Python version.
+Before you can start using the SNAP API or developing SNAP operator plugins with Python you need configure SNAP for the desired Python version.

-If there is no matching binary distribution, you will have to build `jpy` on your own and then copy your binary distribution to the `${beam-home}/modules/${beam-python}/lib` directory.
+If there is no matching binary distribution, you will have to build `jpy` on your own and then copy your binary distribution to the `${snap-home}/modules/${snap-python}/lib` directory.

 Unfortunately this has to be done manually, so be prepared to invest at least half an hour for setting up things correctly.